klundeen/5300-Hyena/README.md

 While milestone 1 should run fine, milestone 2 has an error.

+- Team 1's Handoff Video: https://youtu.be/BRvzuZNm_SI (updated because the first link did not work.)

 ---

-## Milestone3: Schema Storage -- Team: Tong Xu, Yinhui Li
+## Milestone 3: Schema Storage -- Team 2
 The following statements are implemented in milestone 3
 * CREATE table
 * DROP table